keptn/keptn.github.io/content/docs/0.16.x/operate/advanced_install_options/index.md

 The following section contains instructions for installing Keptn in an air-gapped / offline installation scenario.

-The following artifacts need to be available locally:
+The following artifacts must be available locally:

 * Keptn Helm Chart (control-plane + helm + jmeter)
 * Several Docker Images (e.g., pushed into a private registry)